Season 13 – Story 80

 Someone who could have done with a few more scenes is poor, maltreated Harry in his last proper story.
 His sterling support and old-school stiff-upper-lippery were so charming, and worthy of a much better sign-off than “I think I’ll stick to Intercity this time, Doctor”.
 His teaming with Baker and Sladen was a brief one, but it worked like a dream.
 The Brigadier is dismissed cheaply, too, considering the fact that he wouldn’t be seen again for more than seven years.

 So, back to the Zygons.
 Should they bring them back?
 Absolutely NOT!
 Much as I love them, their design was perfect, and they would simply fall foul of the pathological temptation to tinker.
 Some things really are better left in the past.
 This is, after all, a tale from a Zygon era.

 Radio Times archive

-The arrival of the Loch Ness Monster engendered a fabulous piece of artwork from Frank Bellamy and a two-page feature (page one, page two).
+The arrival of the Loch Ness Monster engendered a fabulous piece of artwork from Frank Bellamy and a two-page feature.
 He also provided a striking cartoon for the Saturday TV page.

 In April 1975, RT photographer Don Smith took his son on set during the recording of Terror of the Zygons at BBC Television Centre.
 He took these two candid shots, which we’re publishing for the first time 40 years later.